Jegatheeswarir/Exno.8-Prompt-Engg/README.md

 ## Result

 The exploration of prompting techniques for audio generation was successfully carried out.
 Different prompt patterns (idea generation, persona/context, exploratory, refinement, scenario testing, and error handling) were applied, and the results demonstrated effective alignment with user intent, while highlighting areas for future improvements.

----

-Would you like me to also **add a flowchart/system diagram** for the *Prototype Outline* section so it looks more complete in a lab record format?